Consumer Choice Over Shopping Baskets: Introduction

-This base setup raises two problems for demand estimation.
-First, the assumption that consumers consider every feasible consumption bundle is unrealistic.
-For example, guacamole is a popular spread, yet consumers hardly ever buy avocados and red onions without limes; we may assume that they only consider either the combination or the individual goods, but not the pairs.
-This also challenges the idea of preferences and choices over goods.
-The choice to buy the combination of avocados, red onions, and limes is lower-dimensional than their separate choice - i.e. demand for each good is dependent on that of the others.
-This dependence may have implications for the outcomes of consumer choice.\\
+Another issue arises which is more context-dependent: consumer consideration of every feasible consumption bundle in the supermarket is unfeasible.
+For example, guacamole is a popular spread which most commonly mixes avocado, red onion, and lime.
+These are items which are otherwise rarely bought in pairs; consumers tend to only consider either the combination or the individual goods.
+The existence of consumer-specific consideration sets over combinations of goods, which differ from the set of feasible alternatives, is a form of rational inattention.
+It challenges the idea of preferences and choices over goods.
+The decision to buy the combination of avocados, red onions, and limes implies demand for each good is dependent on that of the others via co-consideration, beyond substitution or complementarity links.
+This dependence may have implications for the outcomes of consumer choice, and must therefore be modelled directly. \\

-Second, even when adequate, standard assumptions remain computationally infeasible.
-Gandhi and Nevo (2021) discuss at length the core challenges of demand modelling and estimation for differentiated goods.
-In practice, empirical applications target discrete, individual-good choice for a few goods within a product category.
-This approach can be extended to account for inattention, bounded rationality, search costs, and (unobserved) constraints (see e.g., Abaluck and Adams, 2021).
-Yet discrete-choice models are restrictive in their own way.
-The allowable set of consumption bundles is simultaneously too small and too large: many cross-category interaction effects are left out - e.g. butter and bread, milk and cereal; and many goods are included despite being rarely considered by themselves - such as add-on sales, impulse purchases, non-food items at grocery stores.
-As a whole, this underestimates price elasticities, producing excessive estimates of market power and understating pass-throughs. \\

-In this paper, I introduce an approach which addresses the computational challenges of allowing for broad flexibility in consumer choice while imposing realistic constraints.
-I employ a simple model of linear demand by a representative consumer, micro-founded from quasi-linear quadratic utility.
-Rather than deciding which goods to purchase, the representative consumer conditions the outcome of their utility maximisation problem on the structure of their \textit{consideration set}, and selects amongst the alternatives in it.\\

-This structure effectively controls the space of possible consumption bundles that the utility function can produce.
-Think of all the combinations of goods that a consumer considers each purchase instance.
-Consumption bundles are determined in practice by the consumer's choice process across all these small moments.
-To shape how choice is restricted by consideration set structure, I therefore define the latter as a function of all the combinations of goods considered each purchase instance by consumers.
-Shopping baskets may also include goods purchased standalone.
-The consideration set is assumed exogenous and stable.
-Instead of micro-founding the consideration set, I use this assumption to generalise, and study what consideration set characteristics constrain consumer choice, via conditional outcomes.\\